-Taste and Adjust to Taste
+Taste and Adjust

 I always encourage cooks to adjust these recipes, particularly sauces, to their own taste.
 Do you prefer spicier?
 Add in more hot gochujang, sriracha sauce, hot sauce, or some spicy chili pepper flakes.
 Prefer less sesame oil?
 Cut back next time.
 Desire citrus?
 Add in some lime juice.